 If even that step was in vain, the only remaining solution is to install APK with an older version and hope for the best.
 It looks like large developers can’t get a hold of a good old saying ”If it’s not broke, don’t fix it”.
 Well, luckily, you can always downgrade.

 Downgrade with APK

-- Download the wanted version’s APK here on your PC.
+- Download the preferred version’s APK on your PC.

-- Extract the file with WinRar or similar tool until you have the APK file.
+- Extract the file with WinRar or a similar tool until you have the APK file.